oschrenk/notes/homebrew.md

 ## FAQ/Problems ##

+### Alternative Formulae ###

+The official repo doesn't accept all formulae for one reason or another.
+You can find some of these in (https://github.com/adamv/homebrew-alt

 ### brew doctor ###

 I had some problems with the PHP installation and ran `brew doctor` to check for problems.